jackiehjm/stx-docs/doc/source/deploy_install_guides/r5_release/bare_metal/aio_simplex_install_kubernetes.rst

    .. important::

-      **These steps are required only if the StarlingX OpenStack application (|prereq|-openstack) will be installed.**
+      These steps are required only if the StarlingX OpenStack application (|prefix|-openstack) will be installed.

    #. **For OpenStack only:** Assign OpenStack host labels to controller-0 in
-      support of installing the |prereq|-openstack manifest and helm-charts later.
+      support of installing the |prefix|-openstack manifest and helm-charts later.

       .. only:: starlingx